-HOW DO YOU SAY “I LOVE YOU” IN PORTUGUESE?
+HOW TO SAY “I LOVE YOU” IN PORTUGUESE?

 DIFFERENCE BETWEEN GOSTAR, ADORAR E AMAR